NollerReal/MERTS-Modded-NERTS/README.md

 * Make a tutorial video / why i wasted my time on this vid

 * Make a website where people can upload themes or something

+* Make a release once tutorial is done.